NewBoCo/DojoPro/Summer Challenge 2017/Day 2/day-2.md

-# Summer Challenge 2017 Day 2
+# Day 2: Develop, Play, and Customize

 Welcome back for day 2!
 Today we will: